CyrilLagger/scDiffCom/README.md

 scDiffCom infers cell type to cell type communication signals from scRNA-seq [Seurat](https://satijalab.org/seurat/) objects, and more particularly investigates how these interactions change between two biological conditions.
-The package relies on a internal collection of ligand-receptor interactions (available for human, mouse and rat) retrieved from seven public and curated databases.
+The package relies on an internal collection of ligand-receptor interactions (available for human, mouse and rat) retrieved from seven public and curated databases.